simaryadav/simaryadav.github.io/_pages/about.md

 ---
 layout: page
-title: Contact Us
+title: About Us
-description: Thank you for your interest in our research.
-Get in touch with us for any questions or comments regarding our work and publications.
-Currently, we have open positions at all levels (e.g., post-docs, graduate students, and undergrads).
+description: Learn more about our research and how to get in touch with us.
 permalink: /about/
 ---